MinoThauros/TypeScriptBudgetAPp/README.md

 ```
 ## Prerequisites

-* Node is installed
+* Node is installed (should be done if you set up React Native); everify with `node -v`
-* Typescript is installed in your project
+* Typescript/Typescript compiler is installed in your project (should be done if you set up RN with TS); verify with `tsc --v`
 * You understand functional and OOP programming

 ## Topics Covered